tsaekao/npm-demo/README.md

 }
 ```

-While tools like TypeScript and Flow have their merits, some JavaScript developers are opposed to using them.
-The size of a project may also dictate whether it's worth including these tools into its toolchain.
-Still, integration issues remain.
 There may also be a need to ensure that a critical function call is being given the parameters it expects.
 Rather than write a series of `if (!state) { throw new Error('state is required'); }` (which don't tell us much about what "state" is expected to be, other than it's _required_), it would be more helpful to have an easy way to express that "state" should be a non-empty string with a value in a given list (i.e. a value found in an enumeration).

 RTV.js can help signal the unexpected state immediately when execution enters the function: